 - Are they people who love cooking or travels?

-Now you have it: How to Raise Money for Business Using Crowdfunding Sites.
+Wrapping up: How to Raise Money for Business Using Crowdfunding Sites

 Now you have everything you need on how to raise money for business using crowdfunding sites.
 So what next?
-If you are confident that your business is a solid crowdfunding candidate, you must prepare to mount a campaign by pulling together all the information you’ve got.
+If you are confident that your business is a solid crowd funding candidate, you must prepare to mount a campaign by pulling together all the information you’ve got.
 Just go ahead, setup your campaign, get approved, and out shine competitors to win that loan offerings.